mhmdbhsk/justdriz/README.md

-# shadriz
+# 🍱 justdriz

-## Introduction

-shadriz is a full stack automation tool for building TypeScript web applications using a curated selection of technologies.
+justdriz is a full stack automation tool for building TypeScript web applications using a curated selection of technologies.

-This is **NOT** a web framework.

-Rather, it is a command line interface code generation tool.
+justdriz is not a dependency that is added to your project.
+Instead, it is a command line code generation tool.

 You do not install it as a dependency.